microsoft/same-ish/README.md

 ## Usage

-See the [API docs](https://microsoft.github.io/same-ish/latest) for more detailed instructions and interactive examples.
+See the full API docs are available on [cljdoc](https://cljdoc.org/d/same/ish) for more detailed instructions and examples.
 A brief summary is provided below.

 In Leiningen, add the following to your `:dependencies` in `project.clj`: